arttuka/reagent-material-ui/README.md

 This library also includes date and time picker components from [Material-UI Lab](https://material-ui.com/components/about-the-lab/).

 Namespace `reagent-material-ui.lab` contains all components from `@material-ui/lab`.

+#### Using npm dependencies with Figwheel Main

+To use npm dependencies with Figwheel Main, you need to exclude prebuilt JS files (React from CLJSJS and Material UI from this library).
+To do so, add these exclusions to your dependency.
+See the example project for working configuration.

+    [arttuka/reagent-material-ui "4.11.3-1" :exclusions [cljsjs/react cljsjs/react-dom cljsjs/react-dom-server arttuka/reagent-material-ui-js]]

 #### Material UI component names with shadow-cljs